 - Getting another dog for companionship.
 As the dependent bond is between you and your dog, even when a new dog is introduced, the dog will still feel panicked when you leave the house.

 - Punishment.
 Unlike humans, dogs are not able to associate past behaviours with subsequent punishment.
-As such, punishment does not works.
+As such, punishment does not work.
 The ‘guilty’ look that owners sometimes report dogs having is usually the dog’s learned response to the owner’s reaction.
-Reward-based approaches for good behaviour are most effective.
+Reward-based approaches for good behaviour are most effective and build stronger relationships with you and your dog.

-- Deterring chewing by tying the dog to chewed objects or painting them with a deterrent (e.g. Tabasco sauce), may stop the dog from chewing that object, but he/ she will then find another outlet for their anxiety.
+- Deterring chewing by tying the dog to chewed objects or painting them with a deterrent (e.g. Tabasco sauce), may stop the dog from chewing that object, but they will then find another outlet for their anxiety.

 Other Things to Consider